iteratec/AnsibleCI/docs/user_documentation.md

 ### Custom Ansible Repository

 You can also define your custom Ansible repository to use for testing and deployment.
 This setting can just be done per ACI installation.
-To activate you have to provide the URL of the repository to the first line of the file `conf_ansible_repository` within your configuration directory mounted to the `/ansible_config` directory inside the ACI Docker container.
+To activate you have to provide the URL of the repository to the first line of the file `custom_ansible_repository` within your configuration directory mounted to the `/ansible_config` directory inside the ACI Docker container.

 ## Create a custom Testplan